 Miscellaneous Provisions: Substantial performance of an agreement: Example 1

 Overlap relief is not a claimed relief and is not obtained by answering yes to Question 9 on a land transaction return.
-In this case it would be obtained by reporting only the rent payable in the first year of the lease for the period from 1 February 2006 to 30 April 2006.
+In this case it would be obtained by reporting only the rent payable in the first year of the lease for the period from 1 February 2016 to 30 April 2016.
 That is the part of the first year of the term of the lease that is not common to the notional lease.
 The rent payable in year 1 for the purpose of the NPV calculation is £51,205 (£210,000 x 89/365).
 The rent for the remainder of the term for the purpose of the NPV calculation is taken as £210,000.
-The NPV of the lease is £1,593,061 on which tax is payable.